summerfieldlab/summerfieldlab.github.io/home.md

 Please also follow us on [Twitter](https://twitter.com/summerfieldlab?lang=en) or [BlueSky](https://bsky.app/profile/summerfieldlab.bsky.social)

+** We have a new funding award from the Wellcome Trust and are actively looking for postdocs. please get in touch if you are interested: christopher.summerfield@psy.ox.ac.uk **

 For more about us and our work, please follow the menu links above.